-As far as I’m concerned, low carb casseroles really should be a food group, and this low carb tuna casserole is here to prove it!!
+As far as I’m concerned, low carb casseroles really should their own food group, and this low carb tuna casserole is here to prove it!!

-When I was a child I went through a stage where I would ONLY eat tuna casserole (sound familiar?).
-It was all I wanted for dinner even though I had no concept of -low carb fish recipes …
+When I was little, I went through a stage where I would ONLY eat tuna casserole (sound familiar?).